 Al Mustafa Welfare Trust has been changing lives of the most vulnerable section of the populations by returning the gift of sight to people.
 AMWT has conducted more that 101,000 cataract surgeries till date and conducted more than 600,000 OPD screenings.
 All these numbers have been achieved in eye camps set up in the areas where health facilities such as eye hospitals are not available for residents.

-However, with the efforts of our local ground team and with the support of our generous donor base in Pakistan, AMWT has been able to secure a site where a permanent eye hospital could be established.
+However, with the efforts of our local ground team and with the support of our generous donor base in Pakistan, AMWT has been able to secure a site where a permanent eye hospital has been established.
 This is a rare opportunity that has been presented to us and we want to make the most out of this occasion as this could increase our capability to conduct eye surgeries manifolds.

 In almost every eye camp that AMWT has set up in the field, we always come across some complex cases that cannot be treated in field eye camps.